-China urges U.S. to return to reason on trade, says tactics won't work
+China urges U.S. to 'calm down' in trade dispute, says its tactics will not work

 Two Trump administration officials told reporters on a conference call that Trump remains open to communications with Beijing and that through informal conversations the two countries are discussing whether a “fruitful negotiation” is possible.

-The higher tariff rate, if implemented, would apply to a list of goods valued at $200 billion identified by the USTR last month as a response to China’s retaliatory tariffs on an initial round of U.S. tariffs on $34 billion worth of Chinese electronic components, machinery, autos and industrial goods.
+The higher tariff rate, if adopted, would apply to a list of goods valued at $200 billion identified by the USTR last month as a response to China’s retaliatory tariffs on an initial round of U.S. tariffs on $34 billion worth of Chinese electronic components, machinery, autos and industrial goods.

-China’s commerce ministry said the U.S. tactics will have no effect on China, and will disappoint countries that are against trade wars.
+China’s commerce ministry said the U.S. tactics would have no effect on China, and would disappoint countries that are against trade wars.

-“China is fully prepared for the United States’ threats to escalate the two countries’ trade war and will have to fight back to defend its dignity and the interests of its people,” said the statement posted on the Ministry of Commerce’s website on Thursday.
+“China is fully prepared for the United States’ threats to escalate the two countries’ trade war and will have to fight back to defend its dignity and the interests of its people,” it said in a statement posted on its website.

-Trump has ultimately threatened tariffs on over $500 billion in Chinese goods, covering virtually all U.S. imports from China.
+Trump has ultimately threatened tariffs on more than $500 billion in Chinese goods, covering virtually all U.S. imports from China.

 The USTR said it will extend a public comment period for the $200 billion list to Sept.
 5 from Aug.
 30 due to the possible tariff rate rise.